 Percentage of new planned patients who have received CKD education before starting dialysis

 Note: Actual numbers in brackets.
-Results based upon data for the period July 2020 - Jun 2021.
-All confidence intervals used in this document are specified at the 95 per cent level.
+Results based on data for the period January 2021-December 2021.

 Percentage of new planned patients to receive CKD education before starting dialysis 2019-2021